 09 of 10

 The bright taste of limoncello is ideal for softly flavored spring cocktails.
-The fruity, floral freshness of the sparkling shamrock is a fine place to use it.
-The pear vodka, elderflower liqueur, and cucumber lemonade cocktail can be simplified by pouring 1 ounce of limoncello instead of the lemon juice and simple syrup.
+A fine place to use it is with the fruity, floral freshness of the sparkling shamrock.
+Simplify the pear vodka, elderflower liqueur, and cucumber lemonade cocktail by pouring one ounce of limoncello rather than the lemon juice and simple syrup.

 10 of 10